13 high-income skills to master

 6. Staying neutral

-The ability to think clearly under stress is one of the most advantageous high-income skills, since grounded thinking clears the way for sound decisions.
+The ability to think clearly under stress is one of the most advantageous high-income skills in 2020, because grounded thinking clears the way for sound decisions.
 Keep your thinking balanced by considering alternatives, seeking the input of trusted friends and taking a break when you feel overwhelmed.

 7. Communicating clearly

 From the boardroom to the family room, unclear communication can wreak havoc.
-High-income earners consistently rate clear communication as one of the most powerful skills for increasing income in the long run.
+High-income earners consistently rate clear communication as one of the most powerful high-income skills in the long run.

 8. Exercising self-control

-To consistently earn consistently high earnings, you must be… consistent.
+Given the rapidly changing pace of technology, markets and the economy, consistency is one of the most powerful high-income skills effective not only in 2020, but for years to come.
+To consistently earn high earnings, you must be… consistent.
 Your workflow, schedule and interpersonal manner must be stable so others can trust you to get your job done.

 10. Believing the impossible is possible